jitsi/jitsi-meet/doc/API.md

 27. isStartAudioMuted() - check if audio is muted on join

 28. isStartVideoMuted() - check if video is muted on join

+29. sendFeedback(overallFeedback, detailedFeedback) - Sends the given feedback through CallStats if enabled.
+    - overallFeedback an integer between 1 and 5 indicating the user feedback
+    - detailedFeedback detailed feedback from the user.
+Not yet used

 JitsiTrack
 ======